 Well-funded tobacco control programs are an important part of helping people quit and keeping potential new smokers from starting.

-Full coverage for all FDA-approved smoking cessation methods, with no barriers to accessing them, leads to more successful quit attempts.
+Comprehensive coverage of all FDA-approved smoking cessation medication and the three forms of counseling, with no barriers to accessing them, leads to more successful quit attempts.

 Make your house and car smokefree air zones, with no smoking allowed.
 Avoid places that are not smokefree, and advocate for smokefree air policies in restaurants, bars, casinos, or anywhere they are not in place.

-Check your house for radon, and learn what to do if levels are too high.
+Test your house for radon, and take steps to reduce your risk if levels are too high.

 Reduce your exposure to unhealthy outdoor air.